The Magic of Arctic Light and Polar Nights

 Everyone talks about the Northern Lights, but I want to talk about something I find even more beautiful – the subtle magic of Arctic light.

 During this time the sun never passes the horizon.
 The further north you get the longer Polar night lasts.
-In the Lofoten Islands the period lasts around four weeks, comparatively this is considered short; a little bit further north in Tromso the sun doesn’t rise for six weeks; further up in Alta the wait is closer to eight weeks and in Svalbard perpetual darkness reigns for nearly four months.
+In the Lofoten Islands the period lasts around four weeks.
+Comparatively this is short as a little bit further north in Tromso the sun doesn’t rise for six weeks, and in Alta the wait is closer to eight weeks.
+At the highest point in Svalbard, perpetual darkness reigns for nearly four months.

 It’s difficult to imagine not seeing the sun for so many weeks, and I suspect, even more difficult trying to brush away the symptoms of Seasonal Affective Disorder.

 However, even though the sun never passes the horizon it’s not all doom and gloom.
 Something very special takes place.
-Between the hours of approximately 11am – 2pm there’s something called the ‘Arctic light’.
+Between the hours of approximately 11am – 2pm there’s a low sun – my favourite type of arctic light.

 The Lofoten Islands during winter